LMS

 1. Flexibility and Convenience

-LMS platforms allow employees to learn at their own pace.
+LMS allow employees to learn at their own pace.
 Whether they’re working remotely, traveling, or based in different time zones, they can access courses whenever it’s convenient.
 This flexibility makes it easier for companies to offer continuous learning without disrupting work schedules.

 Research Insight: